 Step 3.
 Topic Research

 At this stage, you have all the insights to start researching potential keywords for your content.
-But that wouldn’t be a wise thing to do.
-Not anymore, at least.
+But that wouldn’t be wise.

-You see, the way we search for information has changed tremendously in the past couple of years.
+You see, the way we search for information has changed tremendously over the last few years.
 In the past, Google wasn’t capable of evaluating complex queries.
 As a result, we had to use well-defined keywords.

 We had to type “best running shoes” or “best runners.”